YenkoTools/Ponteggio/README.md

 # Ponteggio --> Scaffolding

-_Opiniated PowerShell script to generate a new .NET Clean Architecture project_
+_Opinionated PowerShell script to generate a new .NET Clean Architecture project_

 ## Dependencies